kasperisager/vanilla-api/README.md

 #### clean - `make clean`
 Removes all files and directories created by `make install` and `make update`.

+## Issue tracking

+If you come across any bugs or if you have a feature request, please [file an issue](https://github.com/kasperisager/VanillaAPI/issues) using the Github Issue tracker.
+Vanilla API won't be supported through http://vanillaforums.org so please stick to using Github for inquires about bugs and feature requests.
+Thanks!

 ---
 Copyright © 2013 [Kasper K. Isager](https://github.com/kasperisager).
 Licensed under the terms of the [MIT License](LICENSE.md)